AppOutlet/karavel/README.md

 # ⛵️Karavel

 [![Maintainability](https://api.codeclimate.com/v1/badges/ea792fdab9ab8344cb1c/maintainability)](https://codeclimate.com/github/app-outlet/karavel/maintainability)
 [![Maven Central](https://img.shields.io/maven-central/v/io.github.app-outlet/karavel.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.app-outlet%22%20AND%20a:%22karavel%22)

 Karavel is a very simple and lightweight navigation library for Compose for Desktop.
 It creates a stack of composables and let you navigate poping and pushing on this stack.

+## Discontinued
+Karavel was discontinued.
+We recomment alternative libraries to setup your navigation in a Jetpack compose app.
+Our recommentation is to use [Voyager](https://voyager.adriel.cafe/).

 ## Install
 Add the dependency on you `build.gradle.kts` file